If Men Like Only Hot Women, Where Does That Leave An Average-Looking Woman?

 Thank you, thank you, thank you for asking this question.
 A few months ago, I promised to write a post about shallow men and their fixation with attractive women, and this note from you is the perfect excuse.

 First, a story:

 When I started writing Why You’re Still Single, back in early 2005, I worked with a different woman than my eventual partner, Linda Holmes.
 This original partner was a noted matchmaker who brought a certain credibility to my pet project — she’s experienced in her field, she’s telegenic, she knows plenty about single people, etc.

 One of the first chapters I completed was called “The Beauty Myth Is Not a Myth.”
 It didn’t necessarily debunk Naomi Wolf’s seminal work, but it did establish one very important concept that women need to understand: Men are as shallow as advertised.

 Like much of my advice, it can rub a woman – particularly a woman with low self-esteem – the wrong way.
 But I wasn’t condoning the behavior, I was merely reporting it.
 This is what men do, whether we like it or not.
 Yet my writing partner felt so unnerved by my stance that her version of the “Beauty Myth” chapter only served to contradict everything I had written.

 She mentioned that she was in the business of connecting souls.
 She stated that as men mature, they learn to appreciate inner beauty.
-She encouraged women to hold out for the kind of guy who isn’t as focused on the outer packaging.
+She encouraged women to hold out for the kind of guy who isn’t as focused on the outer packaging or attractiveness.

 That’s when I fired her from the project.

 I tell this story not to make myself look good (clearly), but because I refused to put out a book that gave bad advice.
 And make no mistake about it — telling women to hold out for men who don’t care about looks is BAD ADVICE.
 Why?
 Because men like these are as common as Halley’s Comet….

 Here’s an excerpt from Why You’re Still Single: